 The Express trekking to base camp isn’t easy.
 This trek is a challenge to even the highly experienced trekkers.
 Altitude isn’t a joke.
 There are some porters and guides who share their stories of getting altitude sickness even on their 8th or 9th time at the base camp.

 Before thinking of undertaking this trek, you must make sure that you want to and that you can.
 Practice some aerobic exercises starting months before you go.
 Also, while on the route, you must take care of your body.
 Keep it hydrated.
 Drink plenty of water.

 To those who don’t think they want to do the express trek to EBC, we have several other Everest Base Camp trekking packages including Short EBC Trekking, Everest Base Camp Trek, and many others.
-For any queries or some suggestions, you can contact us.
+For any queries or suggestions, you can contact us.

 Best Time for Express Everest Base Camp Trek

 Autumn (September, October, and November) and Spring (March, April, and May) are the best time for trekking in the Everest region.
 During these times, the weather is stable and the temperature is mild.
-The stable weather improves visibility and also provides the best experience of trekking.
+The stable weather improves visibility and also provides the best experience for trekking.

 Trek Difficulties During Express Everest Base Camp Trek

 Altitude sickness is the greatest threat during this trek.
 You will gain more altitudes in a single day.
 Thus, this trek is highly targeted at those who have had lots of high-altitude experiences before.